MichellePark Headshot square

 Biography

 Michelle is a Rhodes Scholar finalist and holds an M.S. in Computer Science and B.S. in Computer Science with Honors and Distinction from Stanford University, with depths in AI and human-computer interaction.
-She wrote her honors thesis on re-engineering digital privacy for domestic violence survivors, inventing the first cross-platform privacy automation system for survivors.
-Michelle believes that designing for the most overlooked user groups leads to the most novel innovation for everyone, stating that her goal throughout her career is to make people feel deeply seen and honored when using what she builds.
+She speaks on AI for social impact, mission-driven innovation, cross-sector collaboration, and civic technology.

 High school: Francisco Bravo Medical Magnet High School